 We have weekly achievement assemblies in which each class teacher makes two nominations of children who have made an outstanding achievement, in either academic or social terms, within their class.
 Parents/ carers are invited to assemblies to see their children being awarded a certificate.

-Class assemblies are held fortnightly.
+Class assemblies are held on Fridays.
 They provide an opportunity for children to show what they have been learning about in class and parents/ carers are encouraged to come along and join us.

 Children’s successes and achievements are recognised in many other ways at Pakeman.
 Teachers award stars and stickers, positive points, badges and children are encouraged to share their good work with other teachers and the headteacher.
 As a result of this emphasis on praise for good conduct and effort, there is a friendly ‘feel good’ atmosphere in the school which visitors frequently comment on.
 Children are invariably smiling, enthusiastic and eager to learn.